Alastair

 genetics.
 Probing my views on evolution, Lewis rehearsed an argument from

 Philip Gosse’s ill-fated Omphalos.
-“You talk
+“You talk about fossils.
+How do you

-about fossils.
-How do you know God didn’t put the fossils in the rocks?”
-Lewis
+know God didn’t put the fossils in the rocks?”
+Lewis would assume I had read

-would assume I had read enough Gosse to see the wit of using the Victorian’s
+enough Gosse to see the wit of using the Victorian’s subtle compromise to test

-subtle compromise to test the crude positivism of modern science.
-Or maybe he
+the crude positivism of modern science.
+Or maybe he was trying out the old

-was trying out the old argument as one might casually heft an ancient but still
+argument as one might casually heft an ancient but still serviceable mace.

-the geological record?
+record?
 Or was that a plant, too?
 Did God often lie to us?
-And
+And so on.
+I grew as

-so on.
-I grew as red as Lewis himself.
-But he nimbly reined in, avoiding the
+red as Lewis himself.
+But he nimbly reined in, avoiding the threatened

-threatened collision; he never lost his temper in debate.
+collision; he never lost his temper in debate.

 Full of my “liberal” assurance that there could